Why Webbee ๐ is different

 - LLM-provider-agnostic โ Webbee runs on Anthropic, OpenAI, Google, or local BYOLLM models, configurable per-tenant.
 The agent isn't tied to one vendor's brain.

 The closest comparison points are operating systems: macOS gains capabilities from App Store apps, Linux gains capabilities from apt install.
-Webbee is the first AI agent that gains capabilities the same way an OS gains capabilities โ through a federally-contracted package ecosystem.
+Webbee gains capabilities the same way an OS gains capabilities โ through a federally-contracted package ecosystem.
 No other AI agent on the market today owns this surface at the contract level.

 Why this matters